When Is It Safe to Swim in Shocked Pool?

 Updated:

-Pool shock treatment is basically just a high concentration of chlorine and is designed to kill micro-organisms and organic waste.
+Pool shock treatment is a high chlorine concentration designed to kill micro-organisms and organic waste.

-The kind of problems you might face from going into a very recently shocked pool depends on how high the free chlorine level in the pool is.
-Everything from your clothes to your body and even your internal organs could be at risk due to high chlorine levels.
+The problems you might face from entering a very recently shocked pool depend on how high the free chlorine level is.
+Everything from your clothes to your body and internal organs could be at risk due to high chlorine levels.

-Most pool owners know to wait until the chlorine levels have dropped before swimming but if someone accidentally swam in a shocked pool then the obvious thing to do is to immediately take a shower in fresh water to remove as much chlorine as possible.
+Most pool owners know to wait until the chlorine levels have dropped before swimming.
+Still, if someone accidentally swam in a shocked pool, the obvious thing to do is immediately shower in fresh water to remove as much chlorine as possible.

 What Happens If You Swim in a Shocked Pool?